mcity/mcity-vue3-auth/README.md

 - After making code changes, rerun babel by running `npm run build`
 - Make sure to commit these built files.
+- Updated the version number and push to main.
+Github actions will publish changes to NPM.